AnandPr123/Titanic-Problem-analysis-and-solution/README.md

 # Titanic-Problem-analysis-and-solution
-This is a very famous problem on kaggle or you can this as hello world of kaggle.
+This is a very famous problem on kaggle or you can treat this as hello world of kaggle.